Nootropic profile

 L-Glutamine is the most abundant amino acid in the body and a precursor to both glutamate (the primary excitatory neurotransmitter) and GABA (the primary inhibitory neurotransmitter).
 It supports cognitive function, gut-brain axis health, and mental clarity during periods of stress or intense physical activity.

-The key benefits of L-Glutamine include: Cognitive Enhancement, Energy, Focus, Memory, Mood, Stress Relief.
+The main benefits people report from L-Glutamine are: Cognitive Enhancement, Energy, Focus, Memory, Mood, Stress Relief.

 Log in to leave a comment.